 The novel comprises the story of a single family in a Tamil village, the Kottaiyars.
 But the writer’s expertise lies in his usage of multiple perspectives told through an omniscient narrator all of which tie together as the collective experience of a people.

 The dominant element in the novel is the strife and beauty that makes up the life of people in pastoral areas.
 Their relationship with nature makes up the two sides of a coin – on the one hand, they worship and thrive on the gifts of nature and on the other, they must struggle to till an unyielding land and sometimes go hungry when nature fails them.

-Rajanarayanan captures the sense of community that all villages seem to possess, bound together by traditions, superstitions, and style of worship.
+Rajanarayanan captures the sense of community that all villages seem to possess, bound together by traditions, superstitions, and styles of worship.
 Many of them have a common deity, celebrate the same festivals and share their fortunes and misfortunes.
-Their unwavering belief in the goddess Pottiyamman forms an important theme in the novel as they turn to her for every miniscule concern.
+Their unwavering belief in the goddess Pottiyamman forms an important theme in the novel as they turn to her for every minuscule concern.

 Their daily lives seem banal and monotonous to a city dweller in the beginning, with the description provided by the writer in the first chapter,

 “The village woke up, stretching, warding off the last vestiges of sleep.
 A number of sounds blended, with elders waking up younger ones in kind but firm tones, against loving protests.”

 But these people lead, systematic, fulfilling lives, they are satisfied with their lot in ways that city dwellers always find themselves wanting.